WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 A warning is raised if `expression` does not match with any files in the folders provided.

-An exception is raised if 'Bandpass', 'FWR' or 'Feature' are not keys of the `path_names` dictionary provided.
+An exception is raised if 'bandpass', 'fwr' or 'feature' are not keys of the `path_names` dictionary provided.

-An exception is raised if the 'Bandpass' and 'Smooth'/'Filled'/'FWR' filepaths do not contain the same files.
+An exception is raised if the 'bandpass' and 'smooth'/'filled'/'fwr' filepaths do not contain the same files.

-An exception is raised if a file cannot not be read in the 'Bandpass' or 'Smooth'/'Filled'/'FWR' filepaths.
+An exception is raised if a file cannot not be read in the 'bandpass' or 'smooth'/'filled'/'fwr' filepaths.

 An exception is raised if a file does not contain one of the columns from `column_names`.